Ciarán Sheehan (dual player)

-Ciarán Sheehan (born 19 November 1990 in Farran, County Cork, Ireland) is an Irish sportsman.
+Ciarán Sheehan (born 19 November 1990) is an Irish sportsman.
 Sheehan played Gaelic football and hurling with his local club Éire Óg, his divisional side Muskerry, and was a member of the Cork senior football team from 2010 until 2013.
 He signed a two-year contract to play Australian rules football with the Carlton Football Club in 2013, later returning to Ireland.

 Early and personal life

 Born in Farran, County Cork, Sheehan was educated at Scoil Naomh Mhuire Fearann in the village before later attending Coachford Community College for 3 years and then Coláiste Choilm in nearby Ballincollig.
 Here he played on the school football team, winning Cork colleges and Munster honours in all grades.
 Sheehan later attended Cork Institute of Technology, where he studied services engineering.
 As of 2022, Sheehan was working for a renewable energy research company in Cork.

 Playing career

 Club

 Sheehan has played his club hurling and football with the Éire Óg club.
 After progressing through various juvenile grades, he played as a dual player for the club in the minor grades.
 In 2006, he won a Cork Minor A Football Championship with the club, following a victory over Mitchelstown GAA.

 Two years later, Sheehan added a Cork Minor A Hurling Championship medal to his collection after defeating Erin's Own in the final.

 By 2008, Sheehan had become a key forward on the Éire Óg's junior football team.
 He won a Mid Cork title that year following a one-goal victory over Dripsey.
 Sheehan's side later claimed the Cork Junior Football Championship following a 1–8 to 1–5 defeat of Ballygarvan.

 In 2019, he won a Cork Premier Intermediate Football Championship after his return from Australia.